-Do NOT take Kliovance if:
+Do NOT take Kliovance if you:

 There are many different types of HRT available, and your doctor can help you work out which is best for you.
 This can take some time, as it may take up to 3 months for your body to adjust to HRT, in which time any side effects may have settled down.
-An alternative to oral HRTs such as Kliovance are transdermal patches, which transfer hormone supplements directly into the bloodstream, bypassing the digestive system and often resulting in less side effects.
+An alternative to oral HRT is transdermal patches, which transfer hormone supplements directly into the bloodstream, bypassing the digestive system and often resulting in fewer side effects.
+An example of this would be Evorel Conti.
 You should always consult your doctor before switching to a different type of HRT.

 Kliovance is not a contraceptive.
-If it is less than 12 months since your last period, of if you are under the age of 50, you may still need to use an alternative form of contraception to prevent pregnancy.
+If it is less than 12 months since your last period, or if you are under the age of 50, you may still need to use an alternative form of contraception to prevent pregnancy.
 Talk to your doctor for advice.

 Weight gain is a side effect of Kliovance that can affect up to 1 in 10 users.
 If you are worried about gaining weight, discuss with your doctor whether the benefits of Kliovance outweigh this side effect.
 Your doctor will also be able to advise you on other forms of HRT which may be better suited to you.